 Admission to the College of Engineering

-Pre-engineering students must complete a total of 30 credit hours.
-In the semester the student completes 30 credit hours, the student will be evaluated for admission.
-The following are the admission requirements for freshmen or freshmen transfer students (freshman transfers are transfer students who have earned fewer than 30 hours):
+Students must complete the following admission requirements for freshmen or freshman transfer students (freshman transfers are transfer students who have earned fewer than 30 hours):

 - Qualify for enrollment in MAT 1214 Calculus I, or a higher level mathematics course